ladybug-tools/spider/burning-manalemma-2017/README.md

 * 3D terrain for the entire Globe
 * Support for 19 levels of zoom
-* 3D buildings at zoom levels 15 and 16
+* 3D buildings available at zoom levels 15 and 16
 * Many raster map overlays from Mapbox, Google, OSM etc
-* Go to any location on Earth by entering a place name or address
+* Go to any location on Earth by entering a place name or address ~ 20 levels of zoom
+* Accurate solar calculator ~ select date and time of Sun position ~ replay the year ~ accurate shadows
-* Display a variety of Solar parameters analemmas, solar range and solar access
+* Display a variety of Solar parameters including analemmas, solar range and solar access
 * Access on tablets and mobile devices
+* Add any geometry or animations ! include and update parametric components
+* realtime pan, zoom & rotate
+* JSON-like permalink support
+* save to animated gif files
+* Free and open source
+* Easy-peasy entry level plain-vanilla JavaScript cookbook code
+* All the things we forgot to mention.

+3D terrain + 3D buildings (where available) + 2D map overlays + accurate solar calculator + Sun positioning + accurate shadows + any latitude and longitude + any zoom level + any date and time + add any geometry or animations + include and update parametric components + realtime pan, zoom & rotate + permalink support + save to animated gif files + free and open source + easy-peasy entry level plain-vanilla JavaScript cookbook code + all the things we forgot to mention.

 ### Vision